 If you’re visiting Alaska, you’ll mostly likely to arrive in summer.
 Peak season for salmon fishing occurs from May through September, with the five major species spread across the season.
 King Salmon fishing begins in May, and you can continue fishing for Silver Salmon all the way through November.
 The entire summer offers at least one type of salmon fishing.

 If you’re seeking some adventure away from the crowds, you can find some very enjoyable fishing for some of Alaska’s “alternative” species.
 Interior lakes and streams abound with Arctic Grayling, the sailfish of the north.
 Dolly Varden and Rainbow Trout explore southcentral lakes and streams, with trophy size fish spread from the Kenai River to the Susitna Rivier tributaries.
 Additional species such as Northern Pike, Burbot, and Arctic Char can be found in numerous locations along the Alaska road system.

 If you’d prefer time on the ocean, Alaska offers world class halibut and lingcod fishing, with many opportunities for rockfish and shark as well.
 There are even surfcasting opportunities for those that are boatless, with catches of halibut and other bottomfish possible from the shore.

-No matter what type of angler you are, there is a place and a species for you in the great state of Alaska.
 If you're looking to rent fishing gear, contact the folks at Alaska Outdoor Gear Outfitter & Rentals.
 Or, if you prefer a guided experience, here's our list of recommended fishing charter companies.